 In fact, Harold Rhodes himself was reportedly furious when a Rhodes advertisement suggested that the synthesizer captured the essence of the piano that bears his name.

 The Electronic Piano’s final design was a curious hybrid of the Rhodes piano’s action and synthesizer technologies of the early 1980’s.
-As you will see in the pictures below, the keys of hte piano were wood and extend through the piano giving it a much more expressive feel than the ‘sawtooth’ keys of a Moog or other synths of the same time frame. \
+As you will see in the pictures below, the keys of the piano are wood and extend through the piano to give it a much more expressive feel than the ‘sawtooth’ keys of a Moog or other synths of the same time frame.

 Take a look: